roman01la/react-horizon/README.md

 <img src="logo.png" width="110" height="110" alt="logo" />

-*Higher-order React component which handles subscriptions and mutations to horizon.io realtime backend*
+*React Horizon makes it easier to use your React application with horizon.io realtime backend*

 ## Installation
 ```